fiberoptix/rabbitmq-research/README.md

-# RabbitMQ Research & Custom Installation
+# RabbitMQ Research & Custom Deployment Solutions

 A comprehensive, enterprise-ready installation solution for RabbitMQ 4.1.0 and Erlang 27.2.4 on RHEL 8.10 systems.
 This project provides custom RPM packages and automated installation scripts designed for secure, production-grade deployments.